Building a home gym, or at least adding a piece of equipment, can be really exciting.

-(You can check the latest price on the C990 over on Amazon, that’s where you’ll get the best deal.)
+(You can check the latest price on the C990 over on Amazon, they’ve got it for a surprisingly fair price.)

 You’re getting an awesome treadmill here without breaking the bank, and you don’t have to give up any features you might want for the most part:

 - 0-12% incline should be plenty for intense running or long incline walks

 - 12mph max speed is plenty for most runners and sprinters that aren’t elite athletes